Donjella/donjella.github.io/_posts/2025-04-20-secure-contact-form-guide.md

   </figcaption>
 </figure>

-Australia now ranks ninth globally for phishing targets, with a 479.3 percent increase in phishing content hosted within the country.
+Australia now ranks ninth globally for phishing targets, with a 479.3% increase in phishing content hosted within the country.
 Scamwatch received 109,000 phishing reports in 2023 alone, resulting in AU$26.1 million in losses.
-Despite the scale of the threat, only 10 percent of Australians report being concerned or aware of AI-powered scams (Law, 2025).
+Despite the scale of the threat, only 10% of Australians report being concerned or aware of AI-powered scams (Law, 2025).

 ### Emerging Security Approaches